 - What is my overall risk of heart disease? - What lifestyle changes can I start making to improve my heart health? - What tests should I have to monitor my risk for developing heart disease or other cardiovascular diseases?
 How often do I need these screenings? - What are my blood pressure, cholesterol and blood sugar levels?
 What do these test results mean? - How much exercise do I need to help protect my heart? - Should I take aspirin to help prevent a heart attack?
-If so, how much and how often? - Am I at high-risk for heart-related complications if I take birth control pills? - I've heard the warning signs of a heart attack can be different in a women.
-What should I look for?
+If so, how much and how often? - Am I at high-risk for heart-related complications if I take birth control pills? - I've heard the warning signs of a heart attack can be different in a woman.
+What should I look for? - I had high blood pressure or preeclampsia during pregnancy.
+Am I at higher risk of heart disease?